-Marseille tends to get a bad rap when it comes to South of France vacation destinations - and that’s a shame.
-While it’s not for everyone, the city has so much to offer to the discerning traveler.
+Marseille tends to get a bad rap when it comes to South of France vacation destinations – and that’s a shame.
+While it’s not for everyone, Marseille has so much to offer to the discerning traveler.
 You can find various lists of Marseille attractions easily enough; but New York Habitat would like to have a serious talk to you foodies out there about just how amazing Marseille can be.

 Bouillabaisse was invented in Marseille, and the city’s authentic restaurants take great pride in being a part of this bit of France’s culinary history.
 A hearty fish stew, it is traditionally served with several kinds of delectable fish on a plate, the bouillabaisse broth in a bowl, and small sliced of grilled bread in a basket or tray with a side of rouille, a mayonnaise made of olive oil, garlic, saffron and cayenne pepper.